Our rich tomato-filled crockpot marinara sauce is the perfect topping to homemade manicotti.

 Notes

-If you find the manicotti shells difficult to work with, you can purchase frozen manicotti or shells filled with cheese instead, or use our filling but roll it in lasagna noodles that have been cooked or soaked long enough to be pliable.
-I especially like working with the Barilla no boil flat lasagna sheets that have been soaked.
+If you find the manicotti shells difficult to work with, you can roll the filling in lasagna noodles that have been cooked or soaked long enough to be pliable.
+I especially like working with the no boil flat lasagna sheets that have been soaked.
 When using this method, I add about ½ cup extra water to the marinara sauce.

 Nutrition per serving